katalon-studio-samples/apache-hive-tests/README.md

 Sample demo project in integrate Katalon Studio with Apache Hive

 ## Prerequisites
-- Install Hadoop and Apache Hive successfully
+- Install Hadoop and Apache Hive successfully.
-Note: It's not easy to setup Hadoop and Apache Hive completly.
-Please carefully check localhost:9870, localhost:10002 are up before running.
+<p> Note: It's not easy to setup Hadoop and Apache Hive completely.
+Please carefully check localhost:9870 and localhost:10002 are up before running.</p>
 - Install Gradle

 ## How to use